• Skip to primary navigation

 • Comments

-You only need four ingredients to make a basic homemade gravy, no matter the flavor.
+You only need four simple ingredients to make homemade beef gravy, whether you're using pan drippings, beef broth, or stock.

 bowl of flour, stick of butter, clear bowl of beef juices and container of salt and pepper.